sunnydigital/sunnydigital.github.io/content/notes/monocle/index.md

 Now what can be asked is: how do we put the question of a difference in background into a quantifiable detail?
 Well, the background is different only because of a change in the *position* of the ball (from *any* viewpoint of a 3rd party observer).
 This intuition is *EXACTLY* how graph dimensionality-reduction learning operates at a high level: to find the *path* of the ball (the generalized equation of sorts) that best describes all of the images of the ball, given its position (the discrete images of the ball) at different timepoints.

-To generalize, we can consider what the algorithm was meant to describe: cells and expressed genes.
+This is the loose analogy between a simpler, physical representation of the mechanisms at play and what the process is actually explaining (a biological one).
+Through generalization, we can finally consider what the algorithm was meant to represent: cells and expressed genes.
+Across all of our given samples of cells marked by expressed genes, we